MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 ### Enable change tracking for finance and operations entities

-When you enable finance and operations entities as virtual entities in Dataverse, they appear in the maker portal.
+When you enable change tracking for finance and operations entities, they appear under Dataverse tables in Synapse Link.
 Finance and operations entities start with the prefix **mserp\_**.

 To enable change tracking, follow these steps.